Sebjet24/Rural_Surge/README.md

      **ERD - State of Kansas data**

       <img src="Images/ERD-Kansas_Tables.png" width="50%" height="30%">

    * Load data into a database in AWS
    * Connect database from AWS into pgAdmin
    * Discuss what data we need for our Dataset
    * Process (format, clean and sample) our data using PySpark
-   * Developed usable DataFrames through Jupyter Notebook and return DataFrames as CSV files
+   * Develop usable DataFrames through Jupyter Notebook and return DataFrames as CSV files

 - Description of preliminary feature engineering and preliminary feature selection, including their decision-making process

+  * Rural and urban % per KS county
+  * Number of ISP options per KS county
+  * Highest internet speed per KS county

 - Description of how data was split into training and testing sets

+  * TBD

 - Explanation of model choice, including limitations and benefits